IBM-Cloud/observability-teams/README.md

-# IBM Cloud Monitoring with Sysdig Teams
+# IBM Cloud Monitoring with Teams

 Use this template to:
- - provision an IBM Cloud Monitoring with Sysdig instance,
+ - provision an IBM Cloud Monitoring instance,
- - deploy the Sysdig agent to an existing IBM Cloud Kubernetes cluster,
+ - deploy the monitoring agent to an existing IBM Cloud Kubernetes cluster,
  - deploy two simple applications to the cluster,
- - configure Sysdig Teams with IAM integration,
+ - configure monitoring Teams with IAM integration,
  - and monitor the deployed environment with secure access and limited visibility to the data that matters to you as the developer.

 ## What's in this repo